 The Academy had another very strong year in terms of the progress and outcomes of students.
 A full Ofsted inspection conducted in October 2015 concluded that the Academy was 'Good' in all areas.
 Inspectors noted that standards and achievement at the Academy had risen rapidly in recent years and that pupils make good progress and are served well by the Academy.
+Ongoing monitoring by SLT throughout the year evidenced that these high standards were being maintained.

 The results on the Ofsted 'Parent View' website continued to improve over the year.
-97% of parents who completed the survey stated that their children were happy and safe at school, which was the same percentage as the previous year.
+98% of parents who completed the survey stated that their children were happy and safe at school, which was higher than the previous year.
 A similarly high proportion still felt their children were making good progress and that the Academy was well led and managed.

-Students' face-value results in 2015-16 matched the previous year, with 69% of Year 11 students achieving 5 or more A-C grades including English and maths.
+Students' face-value results in 2016-17 exceeded the previous year, with 80% of Year 11 students achieving 5 or more A-C grades including English and maths.
 This is now a defunct performance measure.
-73% of students achieved A-C grades in English and maths, placing the school among the top eight schools in Suffolk.
-Applying the new 'Progress 8' national performance measure, the outcome of +0.25 also placed the academy among the best performing schools in the County and was a better outcome than 79.3% of 'Good' schools nationally and better than 43.6% of 'Outstanding' schools nationally.
+88% of students achieved a minimum Grade 4 in English and maths, resulting in the school being rated as the top-performing state school in Suffolk.
+The new 'Progress 8' national performance measure, was +0.14, slightly lower than the previous year.
+In almost every performance category set for secondary schools by the DfE, the school was either above or well-above the national average.